 When it fades, watch what happens

 Balsam dries to a beautiful burnt orange — warm, earthy, and completely natural.
 This isn't failure; it's what balsam does.
-The colour is striking in its own right, and many customers keep dried pieces well past the season.
+The colour is striking in its own right, and many people keep dried pieces well past the season.

 Loose needles last for years